LewdHuTao/lyrics-api/README.md

 ## ❗ V1 API Deprecated

-> **The `/v1` endpoints are deprecated and no longer maintained.**
+These endpoints are no longer supported and please use the API v2.

-> While they may still function, they will not receive bug fixes, updates, or support.
-> Please migrate to `/v2` endpoints for improved accuracy, speed, and stability.
+- `/v1/musixmatch/lyrics`
+- `/v1/youtube/lyrics`
+- `/v1/genius/lyrics`

 ---